MIBenzarti/arduinoalarm/README.md

   Wire library (included with Arduino) LiquidCrystal_I2C library (install via Library Manager)

-  If needed : An Arduino library for Proteus if you want to ruun the simulation, the files are included (to install it simply copy the idx and lib files to \DATA\LIBRARY folder in proteus)
+  If needed : An Arduino library for Proteus if you want to ruun the simulation, the files are included (to install it simply copy the idx and lib files to \DATA\LIBRARY folder in proteus) credits to theengineeringprojects.com for the library.

 * Setup Instructions:

 1)Connect the hardware as follows:

--DS3231: SDA → SDA, SCL → SCL, VCC → 5V, GND → GND.
+DS3231: SDA → SDA, SCL → SCL, VCC → 5V, GND → GND.
--I2C LCD: SDA → SCL, SCL → SCL, VCC → 5V, GND → GND.
+I2C LCD: SDA → SCL, SCL → SCL, VCC → 5V, GND → GND.
--LED0 (8 AM-3 PM): Pin 8 → Anode, Cathode → GND (with 220Ω resistor connected between the arduino and the anode).
+LED0 (8 AM-3 PM): Pin 8 → Anode, Cathode → GND (with 220Ω resistor connected between the arduino and the anode).
--LED1 (Alarm): Pin 9 → Anode, Cathode → GND (with 220Ω resistor connected between the arduino and the anode).
+LED1 (Alarm): Pin 9 → Anode, Cathode → GND (with 220Ω resistor connected between the arduino and the anode).
--Buzzer (Alarm): Pin 10 → Positive, Negative → GND.
+Buzzer (Alarm): Pin 10 → Positive, Negative → GND.
--Button1 (Hours): Pin 12 → One side, other side → GND.
+Button1 (Hours): Pin 12 → One side, other side → GND.
--Button2 (Minutes): Pin 13 → One side, other side → GND.
+Button2 (Minutes): Pin 13 → One side, other side → GND.
--Ensure 4.7kΩ pull-ups on SDA/A4 and SCL/A5 if not built into modules (personally I didn't use it)
+Ensure 4.7kΩ pull-ups on SDA/A4 and SCL/A5 if not built into modules (personally I didn't use it)

 2)Install the LiquidCrystal_I2C library in the Arduino IDE.
 3)Use the provided I2C scanner sketch to confirm the LCD address (0x27 or 0x3F) and update the code if needed.
 4)Upload the sketch to your Arduino Uno.
 5)Open the Serial Monitor (9600 baud) for debugging if issues arise.

 * Usage: